 Franny Banks – Student Coordinator

 Franny Banks coordinates RALC’s student outreach efforts, from letting students know about upcoming registrations, supplemental classes and other events to assisting them when they have challenges with classes.
-Originally from Columbia, Franny understands what it’s like to be an English language learner and works to ensure RALC’s students feel supported in their learning.
+Originally from Colombia, Franny understands what it’s like to be an English language learner and works to ensure RALC’s students feel supported in their learning.
 Franny lives in Plano with her husband.

 Contact Franny at email@example.com.